The Passion of the Christ: Allegations of antisemitism

 One specific scene in the film perceived as an example of anti-Semitism was in the dialogue of Caiaphas, when he states "His blood [is] on us and on our children!"
 (Mt 27:25), a quote historically interpreted by some as a curse taken upon by the Jewish people.
 Certain Jewish groups asked this be removed from the film.
 However, only the subtitles were removed; the original dialogue remains in the Hebrew soundtrack.
 When asked about this scene, Gibson said: "I wanted it in.
 My brother said I was wimping out if I didn't include it.
 But, man, if I included that in there, they'd be coming after me at my house.
 They'd come to kill me."
-In another interview when asked about the scene, he said, "It's one little passage, and I believe it, but I don't and never have believed it refers to Jews, and implicates them in any sort of curse.
+In an interview with the Detroit Free Press, when asked about the scene, he said, "It's one little passage, and I believe it, but I don't and never have believed it refers to Jews, and implicates them in any sort of curse.
 It's directed at all of us, all men who were there, and all that came after.
 His blood is on us, and that's what Jesus wanted.
 But I finally had to admit that one of the reasons I felt strongly about keeping it, aside from the fact it's true, is that I didn't want to let someone else dictate what could or couldn't be said."

-The film's suggestion that the Temple's destruction was a direct result of the Sanhedrin's actions towards Jesus could also be interpreted as an offensive take on an event which Jewish tradition views as a tragedy, and which is still mourned by many Jews today on the fast day of Tisha B'Av.
+The allegations of antisemitism were satirized in the South Park episode "The Passion of the Jew", which focuses on the reactions of the protagonists to the film.
+In the episode, Eric Cartman leads a neo-Nazi rally whilst dressed as Adolf Hitler, Kyle Broflovski has nightmares about the excessive violence and complains about the Jews' apparent responsibility for the death of Jesus, and Stan Marsh and Kenny McCormick go to Mel Gibson to get a refund.

 Allegations of the film's antisemitism were intensified after Mel Gibson's 2006 arrest for driving under the influence in Malibu, California, where during the arrest, he made antisemitic remarks against the arresting officer.
 He was recorded saying to the officer, "Fucking Jews... the Jews are responsible for all the wars in the world.
 Are you a Jew?"